-Also known as Domingo Biohó, he was born in the late 16th century into a royal African family of the Bissagos Islands off the coast of Guinea-Bissau, West Africa.
-He was kidnapped by the Portuguese slave trader, Pedro Gomes Reinel.
-Biohó was then sold to businessman Juan Palacios and transported to what is now Colombia in South America.
+Also known as Domingo Biohó was born in the late 16th century into an African royal family of the Bissagos Islands off the coast of Guinea-Bissau, West Africa.
+He was kidnapped by the Portuguese slave trader Pedro Gomes Reinel.
+Biohó was then sold to businessman Juan Palacios and transported to Colombia in South America.
 In 1596 he was sold again to the Spaniard Alonso del Campo in Cartagena de Indias.
-Biohó made his first escape when the boat that was transporting him down the Magdalena River sank.
+Biohó made his first escape when the boat transporting him down the Magdalena River sank.
 He was recaptured but escaped again in 1599 into the marshy lands southeast of Cartagena.

-Biohó, the former African royalty escaped again from the slave port of Cartagena with ten others and founded San Basilio de Palenque, then known as the "village of the maroons".
-He organized an army that came to dominate all of the Montes de María region.
+Biohó, the former African royalty, escaped again from the slave port of Cartagena with ten others and founded San Basilio de Palenque, then known as the "village of the maroons."
+He organized an army that came to dominate all of the Montes de María regions.
 He also formed an intelligence network and used the information collected to help organize more escapes and to guide the runaway slaves into the liberated territory, known as settlement.
-He used the title "King of Arcabuco".
+He used the title "King of Arcabuco."

 The Spaniards violated the treaty in 1619 when they captured Biohó as he walked into the city.
 He was betrayed and hanged by the governor of Cartagena on March 16, 1621.
 Governor García Girón, who ordered the execution, argued bitterly that "it was dangerous the extent to which Biohó was respected in the population" and that "his lies and enchantment would drive the nations of Guinea away from the city."
 The betrayal contributed to the history of distrust of Colombia’s government.